docker/compose/docs/gettingstarted.md

 ### Define services

-Next, define a set of services using `docker-compose.yml`:
+Define a set of services using `docker-compose.yml`:

     web:
       build: .